al3xbro/kanji-classifier/README.md

 # ann-ocr-kanji
-OCR application that classifies 3000+ Japanese kanji.
+OCR application that classifies 3000+ Japanese kanji, hiragana, and katakana.
+Full list of characters can be accessed by running ```print_all_characters.py```.

 ## Dependencies:
 * Tensorflow, Keras: 2.12